iRon7/Join-Object/README.md

 **`-On <String[]>`**
 The `-On` parameter (alias `-Using`) defines which objects should be joined together.
 If the `-Equals` parameter is omitted, the value(s) of the properties listed by the `-On` parameter should be equal at both sides in order to join the left object with the right object.
+If the `-On` parameter contains an expression, the expression will be evaluted where `$_`, `$PSItem` and `$Left` contains the currect object.
+The result of the expression will be compared to right object property defined by the `-Equals` parameter.

 *Note 1:* The list of properties defined by the `-On` parameter will be complemented with the list of properties defined by the `-Equals` parameter and vice versa.